-- 1. Administers the State assessment system to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
+- 1. Administers the State assessment system, known as the Partnership for Assessment of Readiness for College and Careers (PARCC), to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
 Informs students of the timelines and procedures applicable to their participation in every State assessment. - 3.
 Provides each student's parents/guardians with the results or scores of each State assessment and an evaluation of the student's progress.
 See policy 6:280, Grading and Promotion. - 4.
 Utilizes professional testing practices.

 Overall student assessment data on tests required by State law will be aggregated by the District and reported, along with other information, on the District's annual report card.
-All reliable assessments administered by the District and scored by entities outside of the District must be (1) reported to ISBE on its form by the 30th day of each school year, and (2) made publicly available to parents and guardians of students.
 Board policy 7:340, Student Records, and its implementing procedures govern recordkeeping and access issues.

-- LEGAL REF.: Family Educational Rights and Privacy Act, 20 U.S.C. §1232g.
-105 ILCS 5/2-3.63a-5, 5/2-3.64a-5, 5/10-17a, 5/22-82, and 5/27-1. - CROSS REF.: 6:15 (School Accountability), 6:280 (Grading and Promotion), 7:340 (Student Records) - REVISED: 03.09.2015; 01.30.2017
+LEGAL REF.: Family Educational Rights and Privacy Act, 20 U.S.C. §1232g.
+105 ILCS 5/2-3.63a-5, 5/2-3.64, 5/10-17a, and 5/27-1.
+CROSS REF.: 6:15 (School Accountability), 6:280 (Grading and Promotion), 7:340 (Student Records) REVISED: 03.09.2015